gbmhunter/blog/content/programming/languages/c-sharp/windows-office-application-interface.md

 ## Tables

-Create a table using the method
+Create a table using the method:

 ```c#
 Word.Table table = wordDoc.Tables.Add(...);